 Child development in terms of milestones

 How often do home visits occur for the Home Based programs?

 Home visits occur on a weekly basis for 90 minutes.

 How does the home visitor prepare for transitions from home visiting to a center-based setting?

 At 18 months of age, if the parent is interested in center-based programming, the Program Assistant/Home Visitor and parent will begin the transition process.
 This will include trips to the center, transition activities for all parties, meetings, etc. to ensure the child/family are transitioned successfully out of home-based services.

-To, “build on the experiences and goals that are addressed during home visits, as well as, attend to the needs of both children and families.”
+Build on the experiences and goals that are addressed during home visits and attend to the needs of both children and families.
 Socializations give you a chance to:

 Be out of the house and meet other parents

 Assist in organizing activities, gathering materials, and preparing snacks